-The main financial risks of the Credit Union are set out in the notes to the financial statements.
+The main financial risks of the credit union are set out in the notes to the financial statements.

-Statement of Directors responsibilities
+Statement of Directors Responsibilities

 The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.

 Legislation requires the Directors to prepare financial statements for each financial year.
 Under that law the Directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
-Under the Credit Union Act 1979 and the Co-operative and Community Benefit Societies Act 2014 the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Credit Union for that period.
+Under the Credit Union Act 1979 and the Co-operative and Community Benefit Societies Act 2014 the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the credit union and of the surplus or deficit of the credit union for that period.
 In preparing these financial statements, the Directors are required to: